A Californian-Italian take on a classic roast chicken

 Roast chicken with salsa verde

-- 1.5 kg free range chicken (if possible go for free range)
+- 1.5 kg free range chicken (where possible go for organic or free range)

 - pinch salt and pepper